 - Emails requiring action can be noted in the box corresponding to their urgency and priority.
 Just write a quick note — you don’t have to write, “Give Charlene the dep excerpts for the Johnson case file.”
 Just write “Charl/dep.”

 - If you can pawn an action off on someone else, drop it into the delegation box

 - Emails requiring no real action, the ones you can put off pretty much forever, can be dropped into the delete box.

 Here, you can either transfer your newly prioritized to-dos to a list or put them into your app.
 However you organize your day, you’re done.

 But Not Everyone Works Like That: The Baby Eisenhower Box Bullet

 I’m a relentless list-maker.
-And I keep a slim Apuntes Half A4 notepad next to my laptop with my running to-do list on it.
+I keep an Ampad legal pad next to my laptop with my running to-do list on it.
 I know the Eisenhower box is fast, but could it be faster?

 Just draw a square bullet, then divide it into fourths.
 Now shade in the region your list item belongs to.
 You can either reorder it all on a new piece of paper or leave it.
 It’s a visual reminder of the priority level of each task.